ntoll/drogulus/README.rst

 reason, may simply not do "this" or "that".

-In some sense, autonomy requires reflection and then a conscious decision to act upon ones freedom (positive liberty).
+In some sense, autonomy requires reflection and then a conscious decision to act upon one's freedom (positive liberty).
 However, it's important to acknowledge this doesn't imply rationality, good behaviour or a good outcome.
 There are further considerations beyond autonomy: the ethical and political implications of exercising autonomy.